Dating as a Single Mom: 15 Expert Tips to Balance Love and Parenting

 If you are wondering how to be a single mom and date, you should understand that single mother dating has both pluses and minuses.
 The negatives?
 Not much time; feelings can change, especially when the lives and feelings of children are involved.
 This can seem overwhelming, and you might wonder if single parents ever really date; or if you would find anyone who matches your value system.

 But the positives are just as real.
 Your heart can skip a beat when you find someone who appreciates your perseverance, can share a laugh with you, and may even join your family trips.
-The key is to approach dating as a single mother with patience, favorable self-regard and a clear idea of what you want.
+The key is to approach dating as a single mother with patience, favorable self-regard, and a clear idea of what you want.
 This is not always easy, but it will be rewarding when you find someone to fit into your life.

 The 15 Expert Tips for Balancing Love and Parenting